 When you are ready to look at your attendance data to calculate bills or check tardiness or late pick-ups, you can quickly run a check-in report that allows you to sort that data.

 You also don't have to worry about storage — all of your check-in data are stored in the cloud for easy access when you need them, no file cabinets required.
 This will save you administrative costs of paper, ink, and storage, and makes recordkeeping a breeze.

-We recommend seriously considering a digital solution because of this flexibility.
-The configuration options and automated reporting of digital sign-in save you and your staff time both at check-in and when it comes time to look at your records for billing, enrollment, or preparing for a parent meeting.
+We recommend seriously considering a digital child care solution because of this flexibility.
+The configuration options and automated reporting of electronic sign-in save you and your staff time both at check-in and when it comes time to look at your records for billing, enrollment, or preparing for a parent meeting.

 With brightwheel, you can also use a QR code scanning feature, where parents use their own device to scan a QR code at your center to quickly and securely sign their child in.
 Parents can scan to check their child in, add notes, and even sign in multiple children at once.

-Your check-in efforts are minimized and your ability to work with attendance data is maximized with a digital sign-in system.
-It's a great way to reduce friction at hectic times while remaining a secure process to manage taking attendance each day.
+Digital sign-in systems minimize your check-in efforts and maximize your ability to work with daily attendance data.
+This approach to child care sign-in and sign-out is a great way to reduce friction at hectic times while maintaining a secure process to manage taking attendance each day.
 When it comes to billing, attendance records, and calculating costs, digital systems do the lion's share of the admin for you.

 If you choose to use paper sign-in, think carefully about whether a weekly sign-in sheet or a sign-in sheet for each child works best.
 You can check out our free templates for weekly sheets and sheets for each child and decide what is best for you!

 - 8 Ways Child Care Management Software Helps Your Bottom Line